GermanCoding/WallboxUI/README.md

           successful database connection and communication with the wallbox.
         - A static web server hosting the vue.js frontend
 4. Configure a reverse proxy:
-    - The reverse proxy can be pretty much anything you like (nginx, Apache, caddy...).
+    - The reverse proxy can be pretty much anything you like (nginx, Apache, Traefik, caddy...).
       An example nginx configuration is further down below.
 In any case, you most provide the following:
         - Your reverse proxy must provide https (you may get away with setting HTTPS=False in your config and using plain HTTP, but I don't support that use case).
 Some reverse proxies like caddy provide https out of the box.